-Josh: Oh, yeah, that's too bad.
+Josh: Oh, yeah, that is too bad.

-Dr. Nina: Oh, now it's good.
+Dr. Nina: Oh, now it is good.

 Dr. Nina: Not everything is your child.
 Right?
-Josh, Josh, even Sigmund Freud was said to have famously said, When his daughter said she had a dream about him and a train smoking cigars, of course, all this phallic imagery.
-Apparently, Sigmund said, Oh, sometimes a cigar is just a cigar.
+Josh, even Sigmund Freud famously said, when his daughter said she had a dream about him and train smoking cigars, of course, all this phallic imagery.
+Sigmund said, Oh, sometimes a cigar is just a cigar.
 So you may have, you may just be dealing with the actual, in real-time horror of this shooting of the powerlessness as terrible things unfold as of the randomness of bad things happening.